untillpro/untill-driver-api2/docs/README.md

 # API Basics
 Untill Driver API2 is a Java library containing API of unTill(r) HoReCa software drivers.
-Below is a brief description of this API.
+Below is a brief description of API.
 This API is a part of [UntillSDK](/untill_sdk) which should be used for developing unTill(r) drivers and provides tools for driver building automation.
 More details on API classes can be found in Javadoc.

 # Drivers in General
 unTill(r) drivers are folders in **UNTILL_HOME/plugins/drivers** with at least one JAR-archive having `Main-Class` declared in MANIFEST.MF file pointing to a class which implements `IDriver` interface.
 Any other JARs in the same folder are automatically loaded and available to the driver classes.